 - 2 cups fresh organic green beans, stem ends removed

-- 2 tbsp of the white part of green onions, thinly sliced
+- 2 tablespoons of the white part of green onions, thinly sliced

 - 2 organic medium jalapeños, seeded and thinly sliced

-- 2 tbsp organic basil leaves, thinly sliced
+- 2 tablespoons organic basil leaves, thinly sliced

 - In this recipe, you’ll blanch the green beans, so you need to prepare an ice bath first to stop the cooking process after boiling.
 Fill a large bowl with ⅓ ice and ⅓ cool water.
 Set aside until step 5.